butaneprotocol/oracles/README.md

 To initiate DKG, set `keygen.enabled` to `true` in your `config.yaml`.
 Make sure that every node agrees on the value of `keygen.min_signers`, or DKG will fail.

 Once every node is online, they will finish DKG and store the keys to disk.
-Once those files exist, you should update your configuration with a new `frost_public_key` and disable keygen mode (by setting `keygen.enabled` to `false`).
+Once those files exist, you should update your configuration with a new `frost_address` and disable keygen mode (by setting `keygen.enabled` to `false`).

 #### Without DKG